RTEMS

 Real-Time Executive for Multiprocessor Systems (RTEMS), formerly Real-Time Executive for Missile Systems, and then Real-Time Executive for Military Systems, is a real-time operating system (RTOS) designed for embedded systems.
 It is free and open-source software.

-Development began in the late 1980s with early versions available via File Transfer Protocol (ftp) as early as 1993.
-OAR Corporation managed the RTEMS project in cooperation with a steering committee until the early 2000's when project management evolved into a subset of the core developers managing the project.
-In 2014, hosting was moved from OAR Corporation to the Oregon State University Open Source Lab hosting.
+Development began in the late 1980s with early versions available via FTP as early as 1993.
+OAR Corporation managed the RTEMS project in cooperation with a steering committee until the early 2000s when project management evolved into a subset of the core developers managing the project.
+In 2014, hosting was moved from OAR Corporation to the Open Source Lab at Oregon State University.

 Design

 RTEMS is designed for real-time embedded systems and to support various open application programming interface (API) standards including Portable Operating System Interface (POSIX) and μITRON (dropped in RTEMS 4.10).
-The API now known as the Classic RTEMS API was originally based on the Real-Time Executive Interface Definition (RTEID) specification.
-RTEMS includes a port of the FreeBSD Internet protocol suite (TCP/IP stack) and support for various file systems including Network File System (NFS) and File Allocation Table (FAT).
+The API known as the Classic RTEMS API was originally based on the Real-Time Executive Interface Definition (RTEID) specification.
+RTEMS includes a port FreeBSD Internet protocol suite (TCP/IP stack) and support for various file systems including Network File System (NFS) and File Allocation Table (FAT).

 RTEMS provides extensive multi-processing and memory-management services.